Alice (Lady Gaga song): Composition

-The electronica-inspired track demonstrates Gaga's upper register against kick drums and shimmering synths.
+"Alice" is a house and dance-pop track inspired by electronica, which demonstrates Gaga's upper register against kick drums and shimmering synths.
 Lauren Murphy of Entertainment.ie said "Alice" has a "throbbing electronic pop beat".
 Mark Richardson of The Wall Street Journal described "Alice" as a "kinetic house track with the trademarks of the genre—hissing offbeat high-hat, neo-Latin keyboards playing a cyclical melody".
-The Atlantic's Spencer Kornhaber said "Gaga sings of her racing mind needing a 'symphony' to clear it" and has a "gasping" chorus.
+The Atlantic's Spencer Kornhaber said "Gaga sings of her racing mind needing a 'symphony' to clear it".
 Craig Jenkins of Vulture said the chorus has "booming, chopped-up" vocals, and compared it to "vocal house standards" like "Follow Me" by Aly-Us.
 Kory Grow of Rolling Stone said the "'ahhs' and an 'oh ma-ma-ma' stutter" in the chorus are reminiscent of the "Ra-ra-roma-ma" of Gaga's "Bad Romance" (2009).
 Maxine Wally of W magazine said the "call-and-response verses and a huge backing track give off a whiff" of Haddaway's "What Is Love" (1993).
 The Observer's Emily Mackay said the song "takes her down a new rabbit hole, recalling the best of 90s chart house" like Ken Doh's "Nakasaki" and Ultra Naté's "Free".